sloh03/TriviaGame/README.md

 * jQuery

 ## UI Design
-* Logo created using Inkscape, inspired by Logos By Nick
+* The quiz is functional on all devices.
+Logo created by Stefanie Loh, inspired by Logos by Nick.